affecto/jc_people_counting/README.md

 ![ROI for face detectors](doc_images/fd_dcroi.png)

-one should add the following into .json system configuration file
+one should add the following into [.json system configuration file] (configurations/conf_local.json)
 ```
 "dontcare_rois" : [[0.3, 0.01, 0.4, 0.4], [0.6, 0.6, 0.7, 0.9]]
 ```